 Jack Daniel's Single Barrel - Barrel Proof

 Bottled at full proof directly from the barrel, this Jack Daniel's is a powerhouse when it comes to richness and taste.
-Already on smelling it, you're confronted with a bold variety of aromas: Sweet caramel, fresh banana, banana bread, cherries, apples, vanilla, cinnamon, and also woody hints from oak.
+Already on smelling it, you're greeted by a bold variety of aromas: Sweet caramel, fresh banana, banana bread, cherries, apples, vanilla, cinnamon, and also woody hints of oak.

 Jack Daniel's Gentleman Jack

 First released in 1988, Gentleman's Jack is much more mellow than the standard release.
-The reason is that the Whiskey is undergoing the charcoal mellowing process twice before aging.
-And to make it even smoother, it's mellowed once again before finally getting bottled at 40% ABV.
+The reason is that the whiskey is undergoing the charcoal mellowing process twice before aging.
+To make it even smoother, it's mellowed once again before finally getting bottled at 40% ABV.

 Jack Daniel's Sinatra Select